olton/latte/readme.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-Latte (an abbreviation from `laconic testing`) is a testing framework for JavaScript and TypeScript, written in pure JavaScript.
+Latte (an abbreviation from `laconic testing`) is a testing framework designed for testing applications written in JavaScript and TypeScript.

 </div>